Medalist (manga): Anime

 An anime television series adaptation was announced on May 18, 2023.
 It is produced by ENGI and directed by Yasutaka Yamamoto, with series composition and episode screenplays being written by Jukki Hanada, character design by Chinatsu Kameyama, music composed by Yuki Hayashi, and the skating routines choreographed by figure skaters of retirees Akiko Suzuki and Yuhana Yokoi, alongside active figure skater Hinano Isobe.
 The series aired from January 5 to March 30, 2025, on the NUMAnimation programming block on all ANN affiliates, including TV Asahi.
 (Note: TV Asahi listed the series premiere on January 4, 2025, at 25:30, which is effectively January 5 at 1:30 a.m.
 JST.)
 The opening theme song is "Bow and Arrow", performed by Kenshi Yonezu, with two-time Olympic champion figure skater Yuzuru Hanyu starring in the music video.
 The ending song is "Atashi no Dress" (アタシのドレス), performed by Neguse.

 The series streams on Disney+ worldwide and Hulu in the United States.
 The English dub also premiered on Hulu in January 2025.

 After the airing of the final episode, a second season was announced.
 The staff and cast from the first season is returning to reprise their roles.
+The season aired from January 25 to March 22, 2026, on the same programming block.
+(Note: TV Asahi listed the season premiere on January 24, 2026, at 25:30, which is effectively January 25 at 1:30 a.m.
+JST.)
+The first two episodes of the season received an advanced screening at the Marunouchi Piccadilly on January 17.
+The opening theme is titled "Cold Night", performed by Hana while the ending theme is titled "Rookies", performed by Conton Candy.

-The season is set to premiere in January 2026 on the same programming block.
+An anime film set after the events of the second season was announced in January 2026.
+The film is set to premiere in Japan on February 19, 2027.